barbara-abreu/Random_things/README.md

 	PCA_otherdimensions.ipynb

 I had previously done a PCA analysis on atomic coordinates, with the goal of separating protein conformations that belonged to different proteins states, similarly to a clustering procedure.
-In this notebook, I choose different combinations of principal components ( beyond PC 1 and PC 2) and analyze the conformational content of those "clusters".
+In this notebook, I choose different combinations of principal components ( beyond PC 1 and PC 2) and analyze the conformational content of those "clusters", also known as basins.

 ### Script to time my speech therapy exercises